^

 2 times a day

-In case of complications (acute otitis media, acute sinusitis, etc.), as well as a prolonged or severe course, consultation of the otolaryngologist,
+In case of complications (acute otitis media, acute sinusitis, etc.), as well as a protracted or severe course, a consultation with an otolaryngologist is indicated.

 Indications for hospitalization